Serbs unveil statue to 'hero' who set Europe marching to war

 "PURE PROVOCATION"

-Austrian President Heinz Fischer will be guest of honour at the Sarajevo concert, the centrepiece of a string of events to mark the anniversary.
+Austrian President Heinz Fischer will be guest of honor at the Sarajevo concert, the centerpiece of a string of events to mark the anniversary.

 Serbs will hold their own events in the eastern town of Visegrad, where they will unveil a mosaic of Princip and re-enact the murder of Archduke Franz Ferdinand and his wife, Sophie.
 The Belgrade Philharmonic will play music by Vivaldi.